helix-editor/helix/book/src/keymap.md

 Accessed by typing ` ` ` in [normal mode](#normal-mode).

-Various functions for changing case of text in different ways.
+Various commands for changing the case of text in different ways.

 | Key              | Description                                      | Command                    |
 | -----            | -----------                                      | -------                    |